How Long Does Alcohol Stay in Your System? Saliva, Blood, Urine & More

 An alcohol hair test will look for the alcohol metabolite EtG, which can be detected in hair for at least 90 days following alcohol use.

-While avoiding alcohol use when breastfeeding is the safest option, a breastfeeding mother can have one drink per day and it should not affect the infant.
-It’s suggested that she waits for 2 to 2.5 hours after drinking to feed her infant.
-There are breastmilk alcohol test strips that mothers can use to test their breastmilk for alcohol.
+Avoiding alcohol use when breastfeeding is the safest option.
+Some research suggests that a breastfeeding mother can have one drink per day without affecting the infant if she waits 2 to 2.5 hours after drinking to feed her infant.
+There is, however, some risk of alcohol being present in the breast milk.
+There are breast milk alcohol test strips that mothers can use to test their breast milk for alcohol.

-Factors Affecting Alcohol How Long Alcohol is in the System
+Factors Affecting How Long Alcohol Is in the System